rdlauer/articles/blues/dotnet-tinyclr/NET Developer? You're an IoT Developer Too!.md

 Here is the FEZ Feather wired up to a Notecard + Notecarrier, ready to send data to the cloud over cellular!

 ![fez feather and notecard](fez-notecard.jpg)

+The white board you see is called a breadboard, and is used to quickly create connections between the MCU and the Notecarrier.

 If you're following along at home, here are the connections being made with those jumper wires: